iAmmar

 • Developed fluid algorithms for the solution of two-fluid plasma equations and applied them to FRC formation and study of Lower-Hybrid Drift Instability in slab geometries.

-• Developed solvers for the radiation transport equation in the coupled ocean and atmosphere system.
+• Developed solvers for the radiation transport equation in slabs.
 These were applied to study of inverse problems to determine the optical properties of ocean water from remote-sensing and in-situ measurements.

 Education and Training